droundy/thesis-pommerenck/ising/referee-response.md

 range of interest in advance.
 It is critical to test it's convergence properties on a different type of system where the range of energies is easily known (thus biasing in favor of WL methods).

+## Notes

+- Two paragraphs for two answers?
+- We only became aware of "production run" WL as a result of the response to our first paper.
+As mentioned (hinted at) in the acknowledgement, XXX emailed us after reading our paper and suggested that we test ...
+- 2nd: Ising is different.
+Range of energies is known.
+We omitted it in ther first paper due to size and time.,  These computations are lengthy and slow.

 In response to the second referee's comments, we have better highlighted these important points in the abstract.